U.S. FAA launches high-priority probe of Boeing's safety analyses: WSJ

 The Federal Aviation Administration said it was reviewing details surrounding the safety data and conclusions the company previously provided to it as part of certifying 737 MAX 8 and MAX 9 models, the WSJ reported.

+“As we have previously said, we have issued an (airworthiness directive) and will continue to take appropriate action based on what we learn from the investigation.
+This has not changed,” the FAA said.

+The FAA and Boeing continue to evaluate the need for software and/or other design changes to the aircraft including operating procedures and training as we learn more from the ongoing investigation, the regulator said.

-The FAA and Boeing did not respond to requests for comment outside regular business hours.
+Boeing did not respond to requests for comment outside regular business hours.

 A Lion Air Boeing 737 MAX 8 crashed on Oct.
 29 minutes after taking off from Jakarta, killing all 189 people aboard.